Why was he so vague about his background

 Nevertheless, the thousands of dwellings still standing all over the city remained in use in one form or another, some for nigh on another 100 years.
 One example remains intact to this day, a National Trust museum telling the story of one particularly courtyard and some of its occupants from the 1840s right through to the 1970s.

 The tragedies did not end with John’s move to the rather more substantial premises in Great Hampton Street, for just a few weeks later his wife Rebecca died from phthisis, a medical term used at the time to describe consumptive conditions, usually referring to pulmonary tuberculosis.
 She died on 22nd August 1846, a fortnight shy of her 37th birthday.
-John’s children by Rachel were:
+John’s children by Rebecca were:

 - Elizabeth A Sheldon (1828-1851);